 The search for a domain name begins by making a list of potential candidates, targeting the .com extension first, then looking for alternatives if that doesn’t work.

-Here’s the best course of action when selecting between .com vs .net vs .org:
+Here’s the best course of decision:

 - Start by devising a brand-worthy domain name without considering the domain name extension.
 Read this guide to choosing a domain name.
 Tips include making it memorable, reflective of the site’s purpose, and easy to type in.
 Use our domain name generator for help.
 The link for it is in the additional domain name posts menu, at the top of this page.